 - Conditional interest.
 Some savings accounts only unlock the interest rate if you deposit a certain amount each month.
 If you don’t think you’ll meet the conditions, consider an account with a slightly lower interest rate and no minimum deposits.

 - Limits on earning interest.
-It’s common for savings accounts to ‘switch off’ interest earning if you reach a certain amount of savings.
-The amount can be as low as $25,000 or up to $250,000, so make sure to check the limits suit your savings goals.
+It’s common for savings accounts to ‘switch off’ earning any interest if you reach a certain amount of savings.
+The amount can be as low as $25,000 or up to $250,000, so check that the limits suit your savings goals.

 How do I apply for a savings account?